Start by clicking on "Fill out the template"

 In this letter, it is possible to enter a description of the intellectual property to be used, as well as a robust description of the purpose for which it will be used.
 The letter allows the sender to request a written response to the inquiry.

 Once the letter has been prepared, simply post it or deliver it to the owner of the work.

 There are no laws outlining what must be put into an Intellectual Property Permission Letter.
-It is a best practice, however, to give the intellectual property rights owner as much as information as possible about why you would like the rights to the work.
+It is a best practice, however, to give the intellectual property rights owner as much as information as possible about why the rights to the work are being sought.

 However, intellectual property in general is affected by a number of different laws in Australia.
 The Copyright Act 1968 (Commonwealth), and the Copyright Regulations 1969 (Commonwealth) may be relevant to the types of intellectual property with which this letter deals.
 Other significant intellectual property laws are also contained in the Patents Act 1990 (Commonwealth), Trade Marks Act 1995 (Commonwealth), Designs Act 2003 (Commonwealth), Plant Breeder's Rights Act 1994 (Commonwealth), and the Competition and Consumer Act 2010 (Commonwealth).

 In addition, if the intellectual property in question is affected by laws of another jurisdiction (for example, if the intellectual property was created, or the person who owns the intellectual property is located, in another country) then the laws of that jurisdiction may also need to be considered.

 You fill out a form.
 The document is created before your eyes as you respond to the questions.